Chris Kiwomya: Managerial career

 Kiwomya was appointed to set up a development squad at Notts County in February 2012 under manager Keith Curle.
 He was appointed caretaker manager of Notts County on 3 February 2013 following the sacking of Keith Curle.
 On 27 March 2013, having lost only one of ten games, Kiwomya was appointed full-time manager on a three-year deal.
-He led the team to 12th position in League 1 at the end of the 2012–13 season.
+He led the team to 12th position in League One at the end of the 2012–13 season.

 In the 2013–14 season, Kiwomya wanted to make Notts County a young team with technically-gifted players.
 In August 2013, he signed Callum McGregor on a five-month loan from Celtic and he scored on his debut on 7 August 2013 in a 3–2 win in the League Cup against Fleetwood Town.
 Kiwomya's next signing was Jack Grealish on 13 September 2013 from Aston Villa on a youth loan.
 Grealish made his debut the next day against MK Dons.
-Kiwomya's team drew with Liverpool F.C. away from home in the League Cup.
+Kiwomya's team drew with Liverpool away from home in the League Cup.
 On 27 October 2013, Kiwomya left Notts County by mutual consent.

-In 2021 Kiwomya was appointed head coach of the British Virgin Islands national team.
+In 2021, Kiwomya was appointed head coach of the British Virgin Islands national team.

+In June 2022 in Kiwomya's first two games, against the Cayman Islands, they drew 1-1 both home and away giving the BVI their first ever points in the Concacaf Nations League competition.
+The Men's National team had previously lost 9 games in succession dating back to March 2019.

+In Kiwomya's 5th game in charge, the BVI Men's National team beat the Turks and Caicos 3-1 at the AO Shirley ground in Tortola giving them their first ever victory in the Nations League and their first win in over 11 years.
+That game vs Turks and Caicos was on the 9th September 2023.

+On the 26th March 2024 Kiwomya became the BVIs most successful coach when, after playing against the US Virgin Islands for 90 minutes and extra time, the game ended 0-0.
+The BVI triumphed 4-2 on penalties therefore advancing into the group stages of the Concacaf World Cup qualifying stages for the first time in their history.
+A remarkably achievement with the population of the British Virgin Island's being circa 31,000.

 Personal life

+Born in England, Kiwomya is of Jamaican & Ugandan descent.
 His nephew is Alex Kiwomya, the son of his brother Andy Kiwomya.